-WARNING: Driving a UTV can be dangerous and can result in DEATH OR SERIOUS INJURY.
+WARNING: Driving a UTV can be dangerous and can result in death or serious injury.

-Take responsibility for yourself and others seriously, and read the following safety tips:
+Take your responsibility for yourself and others seriously, and read the following safety tips:

-- Keep your bike and its suspension systems in optimal working condition. - Always wear protective clothing, eye protection and a helmet. - Know your limits and ride within them!
+- Keep your vehicle and its suspension systems in optimal working condition. - Always wear protective clothing, eye protection and a helmet. - Know your limits and drive within them!

-THE FOX PODIUM INTERNAL BYPASS shock contains a high-pressure nitrogen charge.
-The shock should only be opened by a FOX technician.
+The FOX coil-over shock contains a high pressure nitrogen charge.
+The shock should only be opened by an authorized FOX technician.